instamobile/react-native-login-screen-android-ios/README.md

 ## React Native Login Screen for Android &amp; iOS

+You can preview this app on <a href="https://expo.io/@floryan2oo7">Expo</a>, on both iOS and Android.

 ## About

 This is a simple react native login screen It has support for <b>signing in with